 - Cultural visits by boat can be arranged to border communities

 The easiest way to and from Mahale is via scheduled flights.
 The flight from Arusha takes 3 hours, usually with a refueling stop en route.
-There is a 1 ½ – 2 hour boat ride from the lodges to and from the airstrip at the Park boundary.
+There is a 1 ½ – 2-hour boat ride from the lodges to and from the airstrip at the Park boundary.
 Outside this season flights still operate but confirmation will be needed with the operators.

 It is also possible for visitors to arrange their own charter flights with private companies.
 Private charters can be arranged from most of the major cities of mainland Tanzania and Zanzibar.

 Mahale is often combined with the nearby Katavi National Park.
-Most of the regular scheduled flights to and from Mahale have the option of routing via Katavi.
+Most of the regularly scheduled flights to and from Mahale have the option of routing via Katavi.
 This makes it easy to combine chimp viewing with watching the big game heartland of Katavi plus the many wildlife options in Northern Tanzania.

 While in Kigoma you may visit the Dr. Livingstone Monument in Ujiji the place where Richard Burton and John Speke first reached the shore of Lake Tanganyika in 1858.
 It is the site of the famous meeting held on 27th October 1871 when Henry Stanley met Dr. David Livingstone, and reputedly uttered the famous words “Dr. Livingstone, I presume?”.
 A monument known as the “Dr. Livingstone Memorial” was erected on the site to commemorate the meeting.
 There is also a modest museum.
 There is a former slave route near the market.
 In 1878, the London Missionary Society established their first missionary post on the shore of Lake Tanganyika at Ujiji.